 Laura comes to us with an eclectic history of working in various non-profits, and with a Masters degree in Pastoral Ministry.
 Rather than becoming a Woman of The Cloth, she now supports the good works of EFF by keeping the day to day things that the organization needs to keep running, including making sure that staff never runs out of coconut water.

-As Surveillance Litigation Director, Jennifer Lynch leads EFF's legal work challenging government abuse of search and seizure technologies through the courts.
+As Surveillance Litigation Director, Jennifer Lynch leads EFF's legal work challenging government abuse of search and seizure technologies through the courts by filing lawsuits and amicus briefs in state and federal courts, including the U.S. Supreme Court, on important issues at the intersection of technology and privacy.
 Jennifer founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools, and in 2017, the First Amendment Coalition awarded her its Free Speech and Open Government Award for her work opening up public access to police surveillance records.
 Jennifer has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
 She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, algorithmic decisionmaking, and AI, and has testified on facial recognition before committees in the Senate and House of Representatives.
 She is regularly consulted as an expert on these subjects and others by major and technical news media.

 Aaron works on free speech, privacy, government surveillance and transparency.
 Before joining EFF in 2015, Aaron was in Washington, D.C. where he worked on speech, privacy, and freedom of information issues at the Reporters Committee for Freedom of the Press and the Institute for Public Representation at Georgetown Law.
 Aaron graduated from Berkeley Law in 2012, where he worked for EFF while a student in the Samuelson Law, Technology & Public Policy Clinic.
 He also holds an LLM from Georgetown Law.
 Prior to law school, Aaron was a journalist at the Arizona Daily Star in Tucson, Arizona.
 He received his undergraduate degree in journalism and English from the University of Arizona in 2006, where he met his amazing wife, Ashley.
 They have two young children.